jminlee24/contrast_max_cpp/README.md

 required libraries:
 Eigen 3.4
-OptimLib - Eigen - Header only sorry I am incompetent
+OptimLib - Eigen - Header only

 MAKE SURE YOU COMPILE IN RELEASE MODE, OR ELSE EIGEN WILL BE LITERALLY 1000x SLOWER